IDI-Systems/acre2/docs/wiki/frameworks/spectator-displays.md

 The `acre_sys_spectator_RscRadios` control should be added to the spectator display's focus info widget that shows information about the currently selected unit.
 The `acre_sys_spectator_RscSpeaking` control should be positioned in the top-right of the display.

 Next, the `acre_sys_spectator_fnc_initDisplay` function must be called to initialize the controls.
-The function adds the handling necessary for updating the controls as well as adding support for the "Clear Spectator Radios" keybind.
+This function adds the handling necessary for updating the controls as well as adding support for the "Clear Spectator Radios" keybind.
 The arguments for this function are as follows:

 \#   | Description | Type
 :---: | ----------- | ----